menway/Partyplayer/README.markdown

 Because of size issues with compiled versions and dependency issues with sources this repository doesn't contain any of them.
-If you want to compile this project you have to obtain and add the libraries yourself.cd
+If you want to compile this project you have to obtain and add the libraries yourself.